stinger0962/LeetCode/flatten_binary_tree_to_linked_list.md

         }

         // How we determine what to return:
-        // First, the algorithm requires that left tail to be the right-most node in the flattened "subtree root->left",
+        // First, let's define the left tail to be the right-most node in the flattened "subtree of root->left",
-        // so that we can link it with the root->right
+        // Left tail is to be linked with root->right
-        // ******** The key is to look at the recursive call ********
+        // The key is to look at the recursive call on root->left and on root together

-        // Look at flattenHelper(root->left), it returns the right-most node in the flattened "subtree root->left"
+        // Our goal is to let flattenHelper(root->left) return the right-most node in the flattened "subtree of root->left"
-        // Therefore, for flattenHelper(root), it returns the right-most node in the flattened "tree root",
+        // Therefore, flattenHelper(root) will return the right-most node in the flattened "tree of root"
+        // If root->right exists, returning node is also the right-most node in "subtree of root->right",
+        // which is flattenHelper(root->right)
+        // If root->right DNE, returnning node is the right-most node in "subtree of root->left",
-        // and that is right tail, if it exists.
+        // which is flattenHelper(root->left)

-        // If right tail DNE, then root->right DNE.
-        // Thus root only have left subtree, the right-most of "tree root" is the right-most of "subtree root->left" TreeNode* leftTail = flattenHelper(root->left);
+        // Call recursive on both left and right child to get two useful pointers TreeNode* leftTail = flattenHelper(root->left);
         TreeNode* rightTail = flattenHelper(root->right);

+        // If left tail exists, flatten the left subtree, link left tail with root->right;
-        // If left tail exists, apply the algorithm; otherwise, left subtree DNE, no move required if(leftTail){
+        // If left tail DNE, left subtree DNE, no movement required if(leftTail){
             leftTail->right = root->right;
             root->right = root->left;
             root->left = nullptr;
         }
-        // Return value
+        // RETURN
         if(rightTail){
             return rightTail;
         }